"love is kind and patient, never jealous, boastful, proud nor rude

 -

-Experiential Concurrence --- Gertrude: "Oh, you didn't do the dishes as I asked you."
+Experiential Concurrence --- a "neutral way" to describe what we and others did | Gertrude: "Oh, you didn't do the dishes as I asked you."
 Samuel: "Sorry!
-I forgot and I apologize, Gertrude."
+I forgot, Gertrude."

 -

-Relatability of Feelings --- Gertrude: "Well, I thank you for apologizing.
+Relatability of Feelings --- "to share our feeling" | Gertrude: "Well, I thank you for apologizing.
 I feel somewhat better about it now."

 -

-Expressing Yearnings --- Samuel: "I know better now how important cleanliness is to you.
+Expressing Yearnings --- to share regarding a need of ours | Samuel: "I am more aware now of how important cleanliness is to you.
 I'll wash these now if that's okay with you."

 -

-Requests --- Gertrude: "Yes, please and thank you."
+Requests --- "to ask stuff" | Gertrude: "Yes, please and thank you."